nhsconnect/digital-referrals/pages/getstarted/getstarted_get_connected.md

 ## Access to development environments ##
 To request access to a test environment to connect to for development and testing purposes, please contact [platforms.supportdesk@nhs.net](mailto:platforms.supportdesk@nhs.net) and request the following:

-1. Access to the e-RS Integration APIs in the ALPHA development environment (Formerly known as DEV3)
+1. Access to the e-RS Integration APIs in the e-RS DEV1 development environment
-2. Allocation of an e-RS Integration API Test Pack for ALPHA
+2. Allocation of an e-RS Integration API Test Pack for e-RS DEV1
 3. Issue of Smartcard(s) for e-RS development
   (If you already have smartcard please include the UUIDs so they can be re-used if possible)